NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Weight Of Stone.md

 **Success** The creature takes half damage.

 **Failure** The creature takes full damage and is pushed downward 40 feet without taking falling damage.
 If it reaches the bottom of the cylinder or the ground, the push ends.
-If the creature is pushed to the ground, it can't Fly, [[Levitate|Levitate]], or otherwise leave the ground for 1 round.
+If the creature is pushed to the ground, it can't Fly, [[Spells/Levitate|Levitate]], or otherwise leave the ground for 1 round.

 **Critical Failure** As failure, but double damage and the distance the creature is pushed is 80 feet.